laurakond/artly-api/README.md

 - persons of any gender aged 16+ who enjoy art,
 - artists who wishes to share their work,
-- art connoiseurs who are looking for alternative ways in selling owned artwork.
+- art connoiseurs and artists who are looking for alternative ways in buying or selling artwork.

-No background, geographical location or income has been specified for the target audience.
+No background, geographical location or income has been specified for the target audience as this website aims to provide access to art for everyone regardless of their financial background.

 ### User Stories

-For Artly-api part of the project the user stories focuses on the developer's point of view when it comes to project development.
-All of these stories directly correlate to the front-end user stories, which are covered in the [Artly React](https://github.com/laurakond/artly?tab=readme-ov-file#user-stories) part of this project development.
+Artly-api part of the project the user stories focuses on the developer's point of view mainly assessing project development stages.
+However, they have been carried out with the MVP in mind, first focusing on the essential CRUD functionality to enable the website to work properly.

-- the user stories follows the linear proggression of the project, i.e. from the creation of the IDE to the documentation of the project.
+Front-end user stories are covered in the front-end part of this project development, [Artly](https://github.com/laurakond/artly?tab=readme-ov-file#user-stories) repository.

 |                                                        | As a Developer                                                                                                                                               |
 | ------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |